 - 8th Gen Intel Core processor with Radeon™ RX Vega M GH Graphics (100W total package power), which features an unlocked configuration

-Intel and AMD bring together the Intel quad-core CPU, Radeon RX™ Vega M graphics and 4GB of dedicated HBM2 using Intel’s Embedded Multi-Die Interconnect Bridge (EMIB) technology.
+Intel and AMD bring together the Intel quad-core CPU, Radeon RX™ Vega M graphics, and 4GB of dedicated HBM2 using Intel’s Embedded Multi-Die Interconnect Bridge (EMIB) technology.
 EMIB acts as a high-speed intelligent information bridge between the GPU and HBM2 and reduces the usual silicon footprint to less than half that of discrete components implemented separately.

-With this space savings, OEMs have more freedom and flexibility to create innovative thin and light devices.
-For example, many 3-year-old systems weigh nearly 7 pounds, last a mere four hours and are more than 32 mm thick.
+With these space savings, OEMs have more freedom and flexibility to create innovative thin and light devices.
+For example, many 3-year-old systems weigh nearly 7 pounds, last a mere four hours, and are more than 32 mm thick.
 With this new processor, enthusiast devices are slimmed to under 17 mm and can run up to eight hours1,5,6 on a single charge, while still delivering next-level performance.
 This, combined with the new real-time power-sharing framework and software drivers, is a prime example of hardware and software innovations intersecting to create new possibilities.

 Designed for Gamers, Content Creators, and Coders